ysystudio/dotfiles/Wezterm/install.md

   First, in an administrator command prompt, enable unrestricted Powershell script execution (see About Execution Policies):
     set-executionpolicy unrestricted

-  Setup conda for Powershell using the following command,powershell install version below 7.5:
+  Setup conda for Powershell using the following command:
     conda init powershell